Lydia Wahlström: Early life and education

-Wahlstrom wanted to be a pastor like her father but this was impossible, although she tried to get this changed.
+Career

+Wahlström wanted to be a pastor like her father but this was impossible, although she tried to get this changed.
 She tutored in Christianity in Uppsala, managed a girls' school in England and was finally made principal at the Åhlinska skolan in Stockholm.
 She was a co-founder of the Swedish Society for Woman Suffrage together with Signe Bergman, Anna Whitlock and Ann-Margret Holmgren.
-In 1902, two motions regarding women suffrage reform were presented to the Swedish Parliament.
+In 1902, two motions regarding women's suffrage reform were presented to the Swedish Parliament.
 One was from the Minister of Justice Hjalmar Hammarskjöld, who suggested that married men be given two votes, as they could be regarded to vote in place of their wives as well.
-The other motion was presented by Carl Lindhagen, who suggested women suffrage.
+The other motion was presented by Carl Lindhagen, who suggested women's suffrage.
 The Hammarskjöld suggestion aroused anger among women's rights activists, who formed a support group for the Lindhagen motion.
-On 4 June 1902, Landsföreningen för Kvinnans Politiska Rösträtt (LKPR) was founded: initially a local Stockholm society, it became a national organization the year after.
+On 4 June 1902, Landsföreningen för Kvinnans Politiska Rösträtt (LKPR) was founded: initially a local Stockholm society, it became a national organisation the following year.

-She belonged to its leading speakers, ideologists and writers, and represented the LKPR, the Swedish suffrage movement, internationally on several occasions.
+Wahlström was one of LKPR's leading speakers, ideologists and writers, and represented the organisation internationally on several occasions.
 Her academic titles gave scientific credibility to the movement, and she served as chairman of FKPR in 1907–1911.
-She was one of few members to openly confess to be a political conservative.
-LKPR was supported by women with both left- and right-wing political sympathies.
+She was one of few members to openly confess to being a political conservative.
+LKPR was supported by women with both left and right-wing political sympathies.
 In practice, the political neutrality was abandoned by the resolution of 20 June 1911, when the LKPR decided to form a voters' boycott against all politicians opposing women's suffrage and support those in favor.
-In reality, this meant that the organisation was no longer politically neutral, as the main opposition of women's suffrage was the Conservatives, while Liberals and the Social Democrats were in favor of women's suffrage as soon as full male suffrage had been introduced, which had been made in 1909.
+In reality, this meant that the organisation was no longer politically neutral, as the main opposition of women's suffrage was the Conservatives, while Liberals and the Social Democrats were in favour of women's suffrage as soon as full male suffrage had been introduced.
+This had happened in 1909.
 Wahlström, as a conservative, therefore left her position as chairperson and was replaced by her predecessor, the more apolitical Anna Whitlock.

 Wahlström was also active within the Fredrika Bremer Association and Nya Idun, a women's association.

 She received several awards, including the Litteris et Artibus and Illis quorum.

 Lydia Wahlström published many works about Christianity and history.
 She died in Stockholm, aged 84.